16 Apps

 • CSV export: download data for selected area or species

-See Appendix: mapgl for details.
+See Appendix: scores for details.

 • Species selection: search by common or scientific name, filter by species category